Joni Sledge: Death

+A private memorial service was held in Scottsdale, Arizona, on March 22.
+Her younger sister Kathy Sledge performed "There's Something About That Name" by Bill and Gloria Gaither and was later joined by her other sisters Debbie Sledge and Kim Sledge.
+Condolences were read from Flavor Flav, Aretha Franklin, Elton John, and Ruth Pointer.
+The March 25 Homegoing Service was held at Deliverance Evangelistic Church in Philadelphia.
+She laid to rest at Ivy Hill Cemetery in Philadelphia.

 Personal life

 Sledge had a son named Thaddeus Everett Whyte IV from her marriage to Thaddeus E. Whyte III which was from 1992 until 2000.
 Sometime during her career, Sledge briefly lived in Paris, France and studied at Sorbonne University.